PRE-LAUNCH · ILLUSTRATIVE EXAMPLES SHOWN · THE LIVE FEED IS BUILT FROM PUBLIC RECORDS & DELIVERED ON REQUEST · NOT LEGAL ADVICE

 The questions people ask government are public before the documents are.

 Every day, thousands of people file records requests with city and state governments.
-Read one at a time, they are errands.
-Read at scale, every day, they are an early-warning feed of who is about to sue whom, whose loss is being worked, and what deal is being diligenced.
+Read at scale, they are an early-warning feed of who is about to sue whom, whose loss is being worked, and what deal is being diligenced.
 PreDocket reads them and delivers the ones on your watchlist first.

 The insight